AngelProtection/angelcv/docs/getting_started.md

 pip install angelcv
 ```

-Make sure you have PyTorch installed, as it's a primary dependency.
-You can find PyTorch installation instructions at [pytorch.org](https://pytorch.org/).

 ## Quick Start: Object Detection

 Here's a simple example of how to load a pre-trained YOLOv10 model and perform inference on an image: